Ready to request your quote?

 It’s the pool owner’s responsibility to install council-compliant pool fencing so that children are safe around the swimming pool.
 Pool fencing reduces the risk of children drowning in the pool and/or dying.
 More importantly, parents and carers should always supervise young children when around a swimming pool.

-On-Site Measure & Quote
+Free On-Site Measure & Quote

 Pergola Land custom design and build each and every project, we do not offer supply of materials only.